kunal-rp/slot/README.md

 **Prioritiy over tying loose ends on past tasks**
 Flow should activley check to ensure past tasks go through completion flow, regarless of finished or pending, before entertaining new task creation.
 Regartless of task type, project, time type; if a task is created in the past that hasn't gone through completion, stop everything and force user to do it.Again, this is to ensure accurate logging of tasks.

+Assuming there are no outstanding tyding up, the different ways to add a task at a particular time:

+New One Time Task :
+- Create new task , fill all parts
+- At the end , fill out data and mark completion

+Pending -> Working Task:
+- Update task w/ time type
+- At the end, fill out data dn mark completion

+## Schedule Modification

+Flexibility in altering the immediate schedule is imparative.
+Per interval, backend will generate task entries per templates for tasks that are in immediate timeslot, denoting the supposed start time and duration for each.

+This will allow for ability to create new tasks immediatly and add to schedule while altering start time/duration of task with ease.

+This would mean that only tasks in the immediate timeslot would be alterable/completable.

 # Server Driven UI